How to Use a Manometer for Gas Leaks

 For example, there is a hydronic manometer and data logger which is specially designed to balance hydronic heating and cooling systems.
 It provides accurate measurements for pressure differential, while it can independently reveal the pressure on both the low and high side at the same time.

-Your Best Friend In Measuring Gas Pressure and Detecting Gas Leaks
+Your Best Friend in Detecting Gas Leaks

 All in all, having a high-quality instrument to measure differential pressure is the perfect way for a gas fitter to detect faults.
 Whether it’s analogue or digital, a manometer remains a leading tool used to measure gas pressure and therefore instrumental in gas leak detection.